emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/14-vector-plot-shapefiles-custom-legend.md

 You can specify things like color and shape within the `tm_sf()` function as `col = "black"` or `shape = 8` for example.

-Once we make our plot, we can add a title by adding `tm_title("Title here")` at the end.

 ```r
 # Create the plot